Zennoon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path: The script uses the existing reserved variable PATH and appends :/action to it using double quoting which does not suppress parameter expansion

+3-paths: The script uses the tr command to replace every ':' in PATH with a new line, then it uses the wc -l command to count how many lines there are